 [From yet another unidentified newspaper:]

 CAMBRIDGE, March 22.
 (UP) – When a gate tender at a Cambridge crossing accidentally raised the gates last night, Everett H. Woodbury, 46, Cambridge truck driver, drove his coal truck into the path of a passenger train and was killed.

 I only found the foregoing lengthy article and smaller clippings in late 2003, when I was 53 years old, in some things my late father left behind, five years after his passing in 1998.

 Nobody talked about my grandfather when I was a kid.
-I knew that he had left my grandmother in Livermore Falls, Maine, with five children, and he had worked in Cambridge during the war.
+I knew that he had left my grandmother in Livermore Falls, Maine, with five children, (Dad never mentioned living in Bangor), and he had worked in Cambridge during the war.
 It was clear that my grandmother resented him, and I thought it was for his dying that she was angry.
-I knew that he had been killed by a train somewhere, and somewhere along the way I was led to believe that my grandmother believed he might have committed suicide-by-train.
+I knew that he had been killed by a train somewhere, and somewhere along the way I was led to believe that my grandmother suspected he might have committed suicide-by-train.

 Hugh, probably high school photo

 That’s all I ever gleaned, and once I was grown I didn’t inquire further.
 In the mid-1990s, after our grandmother was gone, one of my cousins, Dan Kinney, began researching the family tree, tracing the wives of my father’s bigamist brother, Donald, and turning up some missing first cousins in Indiana, whom Dan brought to Maine for a “re”union.
 But there was still no talk of Hugh, (Everett Hugh), our grandfather.
 Then my father died in 1998, and many of his old papers came to me.
 The newspaper clipping in the attached document came from that collection.